mciantyre/teensy4-rs/README.md

     path = "path/to/cloned/teensy4-rs/teensy4-bsp"
     ```

+#### There's more C than Rust!
+How is this a Rust project?

+There used to be more Rust code here.
+But today, most Rust development happens in the [`imxrt-rs` project](https://github.com/imxrt-rs/imxrt-rs).

+We have C sources in this project because

+- we can't easily express the equivalent Rust code on a stable compiler (runtime support)
+- we haven't written a Rust implementation to replace it (USB support)

+We precompile these C sources so that our users do not need an ARM toolchain to compile the crates.

 ## Acknowledgements and References

 - The [Teensy 4](https://www.pjrc.com/store/teensy40.html) is wonderful, and that's thanks to the hard work of PJRC and friends.
 We can find the Teensy code used in the Arduino plugins [here](https://github.com/PaulStoffregen/cores).
 The code greatly influenced this library.
 - The Rust Cortex M team, specifically the [`cortex-m-rt`](https://github.com/rust-embedded/cortex-m-rt) crate.

 ## License